tuhindas56/top-weather-app/README.md

 # top-weather-app

-A simple weather app built as part of <a href="https://www.theodinproject.com/lessons/node-path-javascript-weather-app">The Odin Project curriculum</a>.
+A simple weather app built as part of [The Odin Project curriculum](https://www.theodinproject.com/lessons/node-path-javascript-weather-app)

 ## Setup